- United States: Industry focus > Insurance: non-contentious

 - Private equity : Private equity

 - Corporate and M&A : Corporate and M&A

 - Projects and energy : Projects and energy

 - Corporate and commercial : EU and competition

 - Corporate and commercial : M&A: upper mid-market and premium deals, £250m+

 - Corporate and commercial : Private equity: transactions

-- Crime, fraud and licensing : Fraud: corporate crime
+- Crime, fraud and licensing : Corporate crime (including fraud, bribery and corruption)

 - Dispute resolution : Commercial litigation